-A recent evaluation study by the Institute of Mental Health, Nottingham has shown the impact of using QbTest as part of an improved ADHD assessment pathway.
+An evaluation study by the Institute of Mental Health, Nottingham has shown the impact of using QbTest as part of an improved ADHD assessment pathway.

 Find out more about the research and evaluation of QbTest with this short video from East Midlands AHSN who piloted the approach before it was selected as a national AHSN Network programme:

 In our case study hear from a parent, ADHD nurse and consultant as they discuss the journey to diagnosis for Tom and how he and his family benefited from the Focus ADHD programme and use of QbTest.

 “QbTest enabled true, real-time insight into Tom’s difficulties with attention and concentration, and in particular how hyperkinetic he is.
 It gives objective evidence based on Tom’s performance.
 The test has enabled an ADHD diagnosis to be confirmed”.
 Dr Milhench